-The restrictions regarding the sale of power industry assets or business or other transactions such as amalgamations and mergers are applicable to power projects developed under the Build, Operate, Owned, Transfer (BOOT) scheme with PLN as the offtaker, pursuant to a power purchase agreement (PPA).
+The restrictions regarding the sale of power industry assets, or business or other transactions such as amalgamations and mergers, are applicable to power projects developed with PLN as the offtaker, pursuant to a power purchase agreement (PPA).
 Pursuant to MEMR Regulation No 48 of 2017 concerning the Supervision of Business Activities in Energy and Mineral Resources Sector (MEMR 48/2017), any transfer of shares in power generation companies which sell electricity to PLN under a PPA are subject to the following restrictions.

-• For a non-geothermal power plant, any transfer of shares in the power generation companies before a commercial operation date must be initially approved by PLN and in any case, the shares can only be transferred to the subsidiary of the transferring shareholder, which is more than 90% owned by the transferring shareholder.
-Subsequently, the power generation companies must notify the MEMR no later than five business days from the date the Ministry of Law and Human

-- Rights (MOLHR) provides approval/receipt of notification for the change of shareholding. - · For a geothermal power plant, power generation companies may transfer their shares in Indonesia's stock exchange once the exploration phase is complete, and must obtain approval from MEMR prior to the initial public offering (IPO) or the transfer of share ownership is recorded in the stock exchange.
+- For a non-geothermal power plant, any transfer of shares in the power generation companies before a commercial operation date must be initially approved by PLN and in any case, the shares can only be transferred to the subsidiary of the transferring share-holder, which is more than 90% owned by the transferring shareholder.
+Subsequently, the power generation companies must notify the MEMR no later than five business days from the date the Ministry of Law and Human Rights (MOLHR) provides approval/receipt of notification for the change of shareholding. - For a geothermal power plant, power generation companies may transfer their shares in Indonesia's stock exchange once the exploration phase is complete, and must obtain approval from MEMR prior to the initial public offering (IPO) or the transfer of share ownership is recorded in the stock exchange.
 The MEMR approval is also required before any secondary rights issue.
 It is unclear whether the restriction on the transfer of shares during the exploration phase applies to private sales.
-However, in practice and in the view of the Directorate General of New, Renewable Energy and Energy Conservation of the MEMR, geothermal power generation companies can privately transfer their shares during the exploration and exploitation phases.
+However, in practice and in the view of the Directorate General of New, Renewable Energy and Energy Conservation of the

+MEMR, geothermal power generation companies can privately transfer their shares during the exploration and exploitation phases.
 The requirement to notify the MEMR no later than five business days from the date the Ministry of Law and Human Rights (MOLHR) provides approval/receipt of notification for the change of shareholding is also applicable in this case.

-Other than the above restrictions, amalgamations and mergers or the transfer of shares that constitute an acquisition are also subject to the requirements under Law No 40 of 2007 concerning Limited Liability Company as amended by Law No 6 of 2023 on Stipulation of Government Regulation in Lieu of Law No 2 of 2022 on Job Creation to become Law (the "Company Law") as follows.
+Other than the above restrictions, amalgamations and mergers or the transfer of shares that constitute an acquisition are also subject to the requirements under Law No 40 of 2007 concerning Limited Liability Company as amended by Law 6/2023 as follows.

-- It must be announced in at least one daily Indonesian newspaper with national circulation and announced in writing to the employees of the company that is going to enter a merger, amalgamation or is being acquired. - The amalgamation, merger or acquisition (including the merger/acquisition plan) must be approved by the general meeting of shareholders that must be attended by at least three quarters of the total amount of voting shares, and the resolution is valid if it is approved by at least three quarters of the total amount of votes cast, unless the articles of association of the relevant company provides greater quorum for attendance and voting.
+- It must be announced in at least one daily Indonesian newspaper with national circulation and announced in writing to the employees of the company that is going to enter a merger, amalgamation or is being acquired. - The amalgamation, merger or acquisition (including the merger/acquisition plan) must be approved by the general meeting of shareholders that must be attended by at least three quarters of the total amount of voting shares, and the resolution is valid if it is approved by at least three quarters of the total amount of votes cast, unless the articles of association of the relevant company provides greater quorum for attendance and voting. - The articles of association of the surviving company will only become effective once it is approved by the MOLHR. - The board of directors of the surviving company must announce the consummation of the merger, amalgamation or acquisition in at least one daily Indonesian newspaper with national circulation or more, after the effective date of the merger, amalgamation or acquisition.

-Contributed by: Emir Nurmansyah and Fina Hayu, ABNR Counsellors at Law
+Contributed by: Emir Nurmansyah, Serafina (Fina) Muryanti and Adya Sepasthika, ABNR Counsellors at Law